Doctors Serge and Georges Camprasse are the promoters and inventors of the use of mother-of-pearl in human and veterinary health.

 After their military service at the French Armed Forces Medical Branch [service de Santé des Armées], they joined the Faculty of Medicine in rue des Saints-Pères, Paris, where they each gained a Doctor of Dental Surgery diploma.
 They then entered private practice, and were immediately appointed stomatology consultants by the Hôpitaux de Paris hospital network.
 They practised, not least, at the Hôtel-Dieu, Hérold and Trousseau state hospitals, as well as in private hospitals.

 During their private practice and hospital consultancy work, they had the opportunity to familiarise themselves with a technique that was fashionable at the time: the use of dental implants made of titanium, as made more mainstream by Professor Brånemark of Sweden.
 However, they noted that despite demonstrating perfect biocompatibility, titanium implants discoloured the bone and surrounding tissue owing to their metallic composition.
-Moreover, since the gum is not flush with an implant (as it is with a tooth), a chronic disorder (implantitis) arises, which eventually causes the implant to work loose.
+Moreover, since the gum is not flush with an implant (as it is with a tooth), a infectious disorder, peri-implantitis which eventually mobility of the dental implant.

 It was during a visit to their parents’ home that the Doctors Camprasse noticed a pearl oyster shell in a glass-fronted cabinet in the family home.
 Its appearance and colour reminded them of tooth enamel.
 It was then that they had the idea of using mother-of-pearl as an alternative raw material to titanium, to make implants.
 They started bibliographic research work on pearl-producing molluscs (Pinctadines and Tridacnes) and their biotope, physical and chemical composition, method of reproduction and cultivation.
-They acquired shells of several species, and examined the feasibility of implants, medical devices and bone substitutes.
+They acquired shells of several species, and examined the feasibility of implants, bone substitutes of dental orthopedics.